realitymod/Manual/en/the_squad_leader.md

 ## _Construction Work_ {#construction-work}

-Constructing assets is an essential functionality of the Squad Leader which the team's Commander also possesses.
-When deploying and constructing a Forward Outpost \(FOB\) a Squad Leader needs to have an officer kit and a heavy supply crate within a 50m radius of his vicinity.
-2 light supply crates offer the same capabilities as 1 heavy supply crate to achieve the same goal.
+Constructing assets is an essential functionality of the Squad Leader, which the team's Commander also possesses.
+When deploying and constructing a Forward Operating Base \(FOB\) a Squad Leader needs to have an officer kit and 1 heavy supply crate \(or 2 light supply crates which offer the same capabilities\) within a 50m radius of his vicinity.
 Insurgents, Taliban and the Hamas can only deploy hideouts, mortars and anti-tank positions for their team which do not require supplies to build these structures.
 To perform this function either a cell leader or collaborator kit is necessary.
+Unlike requesting kits from supply crates, building structures does not deplete any supply points from the crates used.

 {% figure "../assets/buildcomo.png" %}
 Building assets through radio.